-Brokers close and reopen your position, and then they debit/credit you the overnight interest rate difference between the two currencies.
+Brokers close and reopen your position, and then they debit/credit you the overnight interest rate differential between the two currencies.

-Most forex trading is margin based, meaning you only have to put up a small amount of the position and you broker will put up the rest.
+Most forex trading is margin-based, meaning you only have to put up a small amount of the position and your broker will put up the rest.
 Many brokers ask as little as 1% or 2% of a position.

 Currency Carry Trade Example